aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 queries the connected host's actual role and corrects the host list if it disagrees with the connection string (see [Initial Connection Role Verification](#initial-connection-role-verification)).
 This matters most after a replica has been promoted, at which point the host listed first is no longer the writer.
-The correction applies to the connection that discovered it and is reported at `WARNING`, because the connection string itself needs updating.
+The correction applies to the connection that discovered it and is reported at `WARNING` once per affected host, because the connection string itself needs updating.

 For read traffic to be distributed across the replicas per query rather than per `setReadOnly(true)` call, use the [Auto Read/Write Splitting Plugin](./UsingTheAutoReadWriteSplittingPlugin.md) together